3D Printers Are Awesome! Or — What Is a 3D Printer Actually Good For?

 Also, make sure to never leave this printer alone when it's printing.
 As far as I can tell, KP3D lacks thermal runaway protection.
 So like many other cheaper printers it's should only be running with someone periodically checking up on the process to guarantee successful and safe printing.

 Update 14.01.2024: after hundreds of hours of printing and tons of prints produced, the extruder motor has died in my KP3S.
-Even though i can be replaced I think I've had enough time with this model and will later get something a bit more advanced.
+Even though it can be replaced I think I've had enough time with this model and will later get something a bit more advanced.
 Rest in peace, my dear printer, you were awesome.

 Software